stan-davies/graphics-experiment/README.md

 Where to go next:
 - check out `SDL_Vertex` - `SDL_RenderGeometry`
 - make some other rectangles and stuff (?) - world system
-- seperate constants from init/dest functions
-- split up `main.c`
-- add the error polling thing
+- add the error polling thing for textures and rectangles and stuff
-- some kind of logging system
+- move game loop to own system

-- might need to customise ppm format to allow for alpha channel - most likely only need alpha of 255, in which case no colour, so could replace whole pixel with 'a'
-- perhaps also use binary system    = o or some other compression
+- perhaps use binary system for ppms    = o or some other compression